Active morphogenesis of patterned epithelial shells

 As a result, if the shape has a cylindrical part, in which $C_s^s=0$ and $q=1$, then the cylinder radius $R_c$ is given by

 and since such solutions are area-preserving, with $u=0$, the length of the cylindrical part scales as $L_c \sim 1/R_c$.
-These relations are in excellent agreement with simulation results for large enough $|\delta \zeta_{c{\rm n}}|$ (Fig. \ref{Fig:NematicBending}g).
-When $l_a<L_0$, the active region forms an outward cylindrical protrusion (Fig. \ref{Fig:NematicBending}a, b, g) whose radius is still well described by Eq. \eqref{eq:cylinder_radius} (Fig. \ref{Fig:NematicBending}g).
-Using that within the cylindrical protrusion $u=0$ and the relation \eqref{eq:reference_area}, we find that the length of the active protrusion is now given by
+These relations are in excellent agreement with simulation results for large enough $| \zeta_{c{\rm n}}|$ (Fig. \ref{Fig:NematicBending}g).

+When $l_a<L_0$, the active region forms an outward cylindrical protrusion (Fig. \ref{Fig:NematicBending}a, b, g) whose radius is still well described by Eq. \eqref{eq:cylinder_radius}, replacing $\zeta_{c{\rm n} }$ by $\delta\zeta_{c{\rm n}}$, the value of the active nematic bending moment in the active region (Fig. \ref{Fig:NematicBending}g).
+Using that within the cylindrical protrusion $u=0$ so that the cylindrical protusion has the same area as the original active domain and the relation \eqref{eq:reference_area} for the size of the active domain, we find that the length of the active protrusion is now given by

 which is again in excellent agreement with numerical simulation for large $|\delta\zeta_{c{\rm n}}|$ and for different values of $l_a/L_0$ (Fig. \ref{Fig:NematicBending}g).